alertNiKole/FontGasm/readme.md

 The Dev will then also be able to grab the font pairings code for use in their project.

-This is different from Google Fonts in that it allows them to use the fonts by choice instead of by recommended font.
+This will couple well with Google Fonts in that it allows them to use the fonts by choice instead of only being able to see the recommended fonts on the site.
+You can choose up to 3 font pairings and place them into various element blocks.

 ## Tools: